halleluujahh/Ecommerce_Project/README.md

 - Google OAuth2: create OAuth client (Web) in Google Cloud Console, configure Authorized redirect URIs to point to your callback (e.g., `http://localhost:8080/SWP391_SE1754_G1/login-google`).
 Store Client ID/Secret in a secure config and wire to your servlet that processes the callback.
 - SMTP (Gmail): the app uses Gmail SMTP (`smtp.gmail.com:587`, TLS).
 Replace hardcoded credentials with secure configuration and app passwords.
 See email sending in `ForgotPassword`.

+## Contributing

+Feel free to contribute by forking this repository, making some changes, and submitting pull requests.

 ## License
 Source code is for SWP391 coursework